| The Weltys

 1865, when he bought the farm, which was then but slightly unproved,

-and is now the property of our subject. |
+and is now the property of our subject. | | The land increased in value under his management,

 and here he built up a comfortable home, in which, at the age